 - What is the length of a common brick?

 - Painting and Decorating

 The following elements are also delivered to allow you to work safely and give you an understanding of basic construction principles.

 - Introduction to Health and Safety in Construction

 Students successfully completing the course will be awarded a level 4 City and Guilds Construction Skills certificate which would allow direct entry to any of the level 5 trade-specific qualifications (plumbing, joinery, or painting and decorating) or NPA Construction: Multi Trade.
 Pending a positive progressing learner reference to your chosen course.

 Students showing the correct employability skills at the end of the year can also be recommended for apprenticeships to local employers.

-This course in construction can be the start to many career paths from apprenticeship to craft operative (joiner, plumber, painter etc) to site manager to architect.
+This course in construction can be the start of many career paths from apprenticeship to craft operative (joiner, plumber, painter, etc) to site manager to the architect.